Poovar – An exceptional holiday that is too good to miss

 The splendor of this little island is considerably enhanced by the elaborate networks of water bodies including estuaries, lakes, canals and rivers that run along the length and breadth of this island.
 On a high tide day, the island gets closer to the sea through the swollen estuary.
 It is the best possible destination to experience the mood changes of nature and the rhythm and harmony of nature.

-Be it a family holiday, a honeymoon trip or just a weekend break with no particular agenda – no matter whatever you plan to do here in Poovar, the bottom-line reads that this island never stops to amuse you!
+Be it a family holiday, a honeymoon trip or just a weekend break with no particular agenda – no matter whatever you plan is there are various things to do in Poovar, the bottom-line reads that this island never stops to amuse you!
 If tranquility is your catchphrase this holiday, do not look beyond this stunningly beautiful island of Poovar because it is unlikely that you can spot another destination that can match the peace and quiet of this reclusive haven-.it is like holidaying on your own private island!

 Poovar Beach is a gorgeous strip of golden sand lying sandwiched between the scenic River Neyyar and the Arabian Sea.
 This picture-postcard beach, fringed with coconut palms, is accessible via water-taxis alone.
 Due to the presence of an active fishing population and strong currents, beach activities are not so developed here.
 In spite of it, the beach lures visitors with its serenity and beauty – an ideal ambience for relaxing and unwinding.